atgu/bge_analysis/concordance/README.md

 + `--out`: Full file path to output file name.
 Output will be non-reference concordance (i.e the percent of non-reference alleles that were correctly imputed)

 Optional arguments include:
-+ `--summary`: An optional input.
-Either Full file path to a comma or tab separated summary file (header must include at least 6 columns with the names CHR/POS/REF/ALT/AF/isImputed), or a file containing a list of summary files
++ `--summary`: An optional which allows users to NOT consider certain SNPs that exist in ground truth or imputed genotype files.
+Must be either a full file path to a comma or tab separated summary file (header must include at least 5 columns with the names CHR/POS/REF/ALT/isImputed), or a file containing a list of summary files.
+The scripts are set up so that only SNPs listed as `true` in the `isImputed` column will be considered.
 + `--maf-bins`: Comma-separated list of minor allele frequencies used to bin SNPs.
 Defaults to `0.0,0.0005,0.001,0.004,0.0075,0.0125,0.04,0.1,0.2,0.5`

 ## Aggregate R2